solidi/writing/81-the-man-who-made-magic.md

 The engine investor called a local TV station.
 Their van pulled up, something printed with a number on it.
 They set up a 16mm camera and began to film the event.

 They called for security, which the local patrol provided, keeping the public peace with their low-slung pistols out of a spaghetti western.
+There was no doubt the investor had connections.

 Those westerns played in the very theaters at the time.
 Attitudes also changed, and Hollywood was to drop its binding golden contract.